 Things You'll Need

-- Needle and thread
+Needle and black thread

-- Black shoes, pants, shirt
+Black shoes, pants, shirt

 Black gloves or armor gauntlets